bigbridge-nl/product-import/doc/database.md

 # Database

-## Supported Magento 2 database tables
+## Magento 2 database tables

+Tables that will be changed by the importer (insert, update)

 * catalog_product_entity and catalog_product_entity_*
 * catalog_category_product